-Due to algorithms/AI being utilized to search the prices of competitors and to set prices for one's own products and services, concerns have developed that cartel agreements and its execution have become easier, and that, for instance, concerted practices appear in forms that cannot be grasped by current competition law.
-With regard to algorithms/AI and concerted practices, lively discussions are being held in foreign countries by bodies such as the OECD and German-French competition authorities.
-[21] In Japan, "digital cartels" cited in the Data Study Group Report as a remaining issue.
+Due to algorithms/AI being utilized to search the prices of competitors and to set prices for one's own products and services, There have been concerns that cartel agreements and its executions have become easier, and that, for instance, concerted practices appear in forms that cannot be grasped by current competition law.
+With regard to algorithms/AI and concerted practices, lively discussions are being held in foreign countries and organizations such as the OECD and German-French competition authorities.21 In Japan, "digital cartels" cited in the Data Study Group Report as a remaining issue.
 It has been pointed out that moving forward, it will be desirable to focus on the nature of these cartels, and to organize the issues as necessary.

-Below, while also touching on major discussions overseas, we organize the problems and issues surrounding algorithms/Al and concerted practices (see note) in Japan.
+Below, while also touching on major discussions overseas, we organize the problems and issues surrounding algorithms/AI and concerted practices (see note) in Japan.